keechma/keechma-pipelines/README.md

 (def runtime (start! {:state* (atom nil)} pipelines))

-(pipelines/invoke runtime :inc-3 0)                         ;; Returns a promise which will resolve to 5
+(invoke runtime :inc-3 0)                         ;; Returns a promise which will resolve to 5
 ```

 In this case, we've placed the `inc-2-pipeline` inside the `inc-3-pipeline` body, and the runtime will run it as expected.